This is sort of like a breakfast upside-down cake. It’s my favorite thing to make for a holiday or special birthday breakfast.

 whipped cream

 Bake in a 400 degree oven for 10 minutes.
-Remove from oven, top with cinnamon-sugar mixture and dot with butter.
+Remove from oven, top with cinnamon-sugar topping and dot with butter.
 Return the pan to the oven for 15 minutes.
-Serve immediately, topped with whipped cream.
+Allow to cool slightly and serve topped with whipped cream.